You already have a monorepo, you have at least 2 packages, autoloaded with composer and splitting works.

 It will silently pass.
 Monorepo has many classes you work with and some test classes can be accidentally reused in another package.
 Your test run says it passes, even though it's broken.

-- Travis running...This is like a double condom with birth control - the best quality testing you can get.
-It's almost identical with real use when programmer downloads a package by our-project/second-package
+This is like a double condom with birth control - the best quality testing we can get.
+It's almost identical with real use when programmer downloads a package by packages/second-package.

-ONLY of that packageI think you've figured out by now the why by seeing ONLY.
+You've figured out by now the why by seeing ONLY.
 You can't find this bug in layer 1 or 2.

-Our first package uses Doctrine /packages/first-package/composer.json
+Our first package uses Doctrine packages/first-package/composer.json

 {